Location: Continent of Davania, on coast of Sea of Dread

 Coinage: Lira (gp), kurat (sp), piastre (cp).

-Taxes: Citizens have their total worth assessed every year, and are taxed 20% of that amount.
+Taxes: Citizens have their total worth assessed every year,

 Government Type: Monarchy.